 - Admission to Mémorial de Caen museum and guided tour of D-Day historic sites from Caen

-- Explore the Mémorial de Caen museum at your own pace with or without an audio guide available in six languages
+- Explore the Mémorial de Caen museum with or without an audio guide available in six languages

 - See major D-Day sites such as Arromanches, Omaha Beach and Pointe du Hoc on a 5-hour guided tour

-- Learn about World War II and D-Day from your knowledgeable guide trained by the museum's historians
+- Learn about World War II and D-Day from a knowledgeable guide

-- Small-group site tour limited to seven people for a more intimate experience
+- Small-group site tour limited to seven or 15 people for a more intimate experience

 Why Our Insiders Chose This Tour

 World War II history comes to life on this tour!
 The museum is full of fascinating information about D-Day and seeing where the action took place makes it all seem so much more real.
 A truly eye-opening experience!

 D-Day Sites Guided TourMeet your expert guide (guides are specifically trained by the historians at the Mémorial de Caen museum) for a morning or afternoon tour of the important D-Day sites in Normandy, where battles took place that eventually led to the end of World War II.
 Focus on either the key American sites or Canadian sites, traveling in a comfortable minivan for either option.

 On a tour of the American D-Day sites, the first stop is the artificial harbor at Arromanches.
 This is where the Allies brought ashore hundreds of vehicles as well as tons of weapons, all of which were used in their invasion.